Skip to main content

 Show your work.
 If you use a greedy approach, verify it against the LP solution.

-o3: Frames this as a linear programming problem, sets up the objective function and constraints explicitly, solves correctly, then checks the greedy (fill cheapest-per-unit first) against the LP result and flags where they agree and diverge.
-Error rate on intermediate arithmetic is very low.
+GPT-5.5: At high reasoning effort it frames this as a linear programming problem, sets up the objective function and constraints explicitly, solves correctly, then checks the greedy (fill cheapest-per-unit first) against the LP result and flags where they agree and diverge.
+The self-verification pass catches arithmetic slips before they surface, so error rate on intermediate steps is very low and the method is fully auditable.

-Opus 4.7: Solves correctly and narrates each step clearly — but on a problem this size the narrative adds length without adding insight.
+Claude Opus 4.8: Solves correctly and narrates each step clearly — but on a problem this size the narrative adds length without adding insight.
 On harder problems with 10+ constraints, the narrative format helps catch errors.

-Winner: o3 — The explicit LP setup and self-verification make errors auditable.
+Winner: GPT-5.5 — At high reasoning effort, the explicit LP setup and self-verification make errors auditable.
 On optimization problems, showing the method matters as much as the answer.

 2. Proof by Contradiction